christhoph/rubiks-scrambler/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 **Note**: This project uses automated code quality tools.
-All code is automatically linted and formatted before commits via Husky and lint-staged.
+All code is automatically linted, formatted, and tested before commits via Husky and lint-staged.
 See [DEVELOPMENT.md](./DEVELOPMENT.md) for detailed development guidelines.

 ## 📝 License